shadowmynd/ceph-kube/readme.md

-# Multitenant data storage solution
+# Multi-Tenant data storage solution

 ## Purpose
 Create a shared storage solution with a stateless front-end